Blackfell/blackfell.github.io/_posts/2021-07-27-HTB-Business-PWN-Manager.md

 ![Printing employee in debugged instance of the program](/assets/images/posts/pwn_manager/HTBBCTF4.png)

- Then since we have a break shortly after this, we can check out the stack at this point:
+Which will execute the binary right into our breakpoint at print_employee, where we can check out the stack:

 ![The stack when printing employee data](/assets/images/posts/pwn_manager/HTBBCTF5.png)